microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 |:-:|:--|
 | IsOpen| Gets or sets a value that determines the visibility of the InfoBar.
 By default, is set to false. |
 | Severity | Gets or sets a value that indicates the  color and icon to style the InfoBar.
 It will also define the assistive technology settings. |
-| IsUserDismissable| Gets or sets a boolean that indicates whether the user will be able to dismiss the InfoBar.
+| IsClosable| Gets or sets a boolean that indicates whether the user will be able to close the InfoBar.

 ### Events